Skip to main content

 • creating and maintaining records which are accurate, appropriate and retrievable.
 This will include adherence to standards for referencing, titling, filing and authoring documents, both electronically and on paper

-• ensuring that requests for information and possible re-use are passed in a timely manner to staff who are responsible for responding
+• ensuring that requests for information and possible re-use are passed in a timely manner to colleagues who are responsible for responding

 • ensuring that documents which fall within the requirements of the publication scheme are provided for publication